UltimoFive/GAM_305_Project/README.md

 ## How did the team approach to the initial analysis of the game design document contribute to the decision to use these tools and techniques?

-We approached an initial analysis of the game design document due to what we previously used in other courses throughout our time at SNHU.
+We approached an initial analysis of the game design document due to what we previously used in other courses throughout our studying at SNHU.
+We came together in Discord chat when we started and discussed ways to keep track of tasks, features, and roles.
+Google Sheets was brought up as a way to organize all of this, with the utilization of a Traceability Matrix and a Test Plan Sheet.
+This approach helped contribute to our decesion of what tools and techniques were to be used in order to ensure a optimal, organized, and rapid game development process.